Shadows and parameter estimation of rotating quantum corrected black holes and constraints from EHT observation of M87* and Sgr A*: Conclusions

 The black shadow observables that describe the shadow shape and size quantify the shadow characteristics.
-We employed the EHT observables Schwarzschild deviation ($\delta$) and angular diameter ($\theta_{sh}$) of the shadow cast by the SMBHs M87* and Sgr A* by modelling them as RQCBH to test the viability of the Quantum Gravity at the current observational resolution of the EHT.
+We employed the EHT observables Schwarzschild deviation ($\delta$) and angular diameter ($\theta_{sh}$) of the shadow cast by the SMBHs M87* and Sgr A* by modelling them as RQCBHs to test the viability of the Quantum Gravity at the current observational resolution of the EHT.
 Our investigation reveals that the EHT observations of M87* and SgrA* lead to constraints on $\alpha$ and $a$.
 To place constraints on the QC parameter $\alpha$, we employ the angular size and asymmetry results of the EHT for the M87* black hole and the EHT bounds on the Sgr A* shadow angular diameter and Schwarzschild shadow deviation from the Sgr A* results.
-For SM87*, we have used the calibrated mean shadow diameter, $d_{sh}^{M87*}$ as $37.8~\mu$as.
-The allowed range of M87* angular shadow diameter is possible for the entire range of $\alpha$ when $0.0 \leq a\leq 0.6157 M$ for $\theta_o=17$\textdegree and $0.0 \leq a\leq 0.8262 M$ for $\theta_o=90$\textdegree.
-However, if $a > 0.6157 M$ for $\theta_o=17$\textdegree and $a > 0.8262 M$ for $\theta_o=90$\textdegree , then there is an upper limit on $\alpha$ which depends on respective values of $a$.
-Likewise, for SgrA*, we have used the mean shadow diameter, $d_{sh}^{Sgr A*}$ as $48.7~\mu$as which strongly constrains the parameters, such that $0.8066 M \leq a \leq a_{c}$ and $0<\alpha<1.443M^2$ at $\theta_o=50$\textdegree and $0.894 M \leq a \leq a_{c}$ and $0<\alpha<1.447M^2$ at $\theta_o=90$\textdegree.
+For M87*, we have used the calibrated mean shadow diameter, $d_{sh}^{M87*}$ as $37.8~\mu$as.
+The allowed range of M87* angular shadow diameter is possible for $a \in (0, 0.8511 M)$ at $\alpha=0$ and $a \in (0, 0.6157 M)$ at $\alpha=0.8985 M^2$ for $\theta_o=17$\textdegree and $a \in (0, 0.8262 M)$ at $\alpha=0$ and $a \in (0, 0.9799 M)$ at $\alpha=0.4141 M^2$ for $\theta_o=90$\textdegree.
+Likewise, for SgrA*, we have used the mean shadow diameter, $d_{sh}^{Sgr A*}$ as $48.7~\mu$as which strongly constrains the parameters, such that $0.8066 M \leq a \leq a_{c}$ and $0<\alpha<1.443M^2$ at $\theta_o=50$\textdegree.
+At $\theta_o=90$\textdegree, $0.894 M \leq a \leq a_{c}$ and $0<\alpha<1.447M^2$.
 Here, $a_{c}$ is the critical value of parameter $a$.
 Further, modelling M87* and Sgr A* as RQCBHs, the entire parameter space is satisfied for both for the inferred EHT bounds.
-In conjunction with the EHT constraints for M87* and Sgr A*, our analysis indicates an agreement of a significant region of parameter space of RQCBH black holes with the EHT observations.
-It is possible, therefore, to assert that the RQCBH black holes could be reliable candidates for astrophysical black holes.
+In conjunction with the EHT constraints for M87* and Sgr A*, our analysis indicates an agreement of a significant region of parameter space of RQCBHs with the EHT observations.
+It is possible, therefore, to assert that the RQCBHs could be reliable candidates for astrophysical black holes.
 Finally, we employ two well-known parameter estimation techniques to calculate the parameters of RQCBH viz. $\alpha$ and $a$.